 Also open festival weekends and first two weekends of December

-Dedicated on July 18, 1898, the Gasconade County Courthouse is the only courthouse in Missouri built entirely with private funds.
+Dedicated on July 18, 1898, the Gasconade County Courthouse is thought to be the only courthouse in America built entirely with private funds.
 Hermann resident Charles D. Eitzen, a self-made millionaire, willed $50,000 to Gasconade County for construction and furnishing of a new courthouse.